ryangmolina/git-history/poem.md

-Then took the othr, as just as fair,
+Then took the other, as just as fair,

-And havin perhaps the beter claim
+And having perhaps the better claim

-Because it was grasy and wanted wear,
+Because it was greasy and wanted wear,

-Though as for that the pasing there
+Though as for that the passing there

-Had worn them realy about the saem,
+Had worn them really about the same,